Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Data-Driven Tests and Insights

+\ML{ Second, the {\bf R-MILP}-based network also reduces considerably the upper tail of the distribution of the average OTR response time $R_i$.
+Figure \ref{hist_heuristic_2018Q2} (in Appendix \ref{Constructive_baseline2}) displays the distribution of the average response time $R_i$ for the {\bf R-MILP}-, \textbf{H-OTR}-, and \textbf{H-DB}-based networks.
+As it can be clearly seen, the {\bf R-MILP}-based network does not only lessen the average response time (red solid line), but also significantly reduces the gap, i.e., time difference, between the average response time and the 90th quantile of the response time (red dashed line).
+The narrower gap is indicative of a more equitable EMS system since the response time exhibits less variability among all OTRs. }

-The results highlight the benefits of our model which reduces the response times by more than 1.2 minutes, which represents a 48\% decrease as compared to the greedy heuristic.
-As few seconds can be the difference between life and death in the context of opioid overdoses \cite{ornato2020feasibility}, the value of developing a more advanced model like ours becomes evident and explains why Buckland et al. \cite{BucklandDesignConsider} urge, in regards to using drones for medical emergencies, to develop advanced resource allocation and optimization algorithms.
+As few seconds can be the difference between life and death in the context of opioid overdoses \cite{ornato2020feasibility}, the value of our model becomes evident and explains why Buckland et al. \cite{BucklandDesignConsider} urge, in regards to using drones for medical emergencies, to develop advanced resource allocation and optimization algorithms.